b4m-oss/bwsf/docs/site/en/guide/getting-started.md

 bw --version
 ```

-## How bwenv Works
+## How bwsf Works

-bwenv stores your `.env` files in a special folder called `dotenvs` within your Bitwarden vault.
+bwsf stores your `.env` files in a special folder called `dotenvs` within your Bitwarden vault.
 Here's how the structure looks:

 ```
 Bitwarden Vault
-└── dotenvs/                    # Reserved folder for bwenv
+└── dotenvs/                    # Reserved folder for bwsf
     ├── my-web-app/             # Project name (directory name) │   ├── .env
     │   ├── .env.staging